 Frequentist Analysis of Information-Directed Sampling

-In my thesis, I introduced a novel (frequentist) analysis of information-directed sampling (IDS), an algorithm first proposed by Daniel Russo and Benjamin Van Roy at NeurIPS 2014.
-Together with Tor Lattimore and Andreas Krause, we showed that the algorithm applies much more broadly to linear partial monitoring (and in fact is near-optimal in many cases).
-More recently, we proved that IDS is also asymptotically optimal (together with Claire Vernade, Tor Lattimore and Csaba Szepesvári).
-This is a very surprising result, because IDS was never explicitly designed for this regime.
+In my PhD thesis, I pioneered mathematical foundations of information-directed sampling (IDS), an algorithm design principle proposed by Daniel Russo and Benjamin Van Roy.
+Together with Tor Lattimore and Andreas Krause, I showed that the algorithm applies much more broadly to linear partial monitoring (and is provably near-optimal in all finite-action settings).
+More recently, I showed that IDS is also asymptotically optimal (together with Claire Vernade, Tor Lattimore and Csaba Szepesvári).
+This resolves an open problem in the literatue.
+It is also a remarkable result, because IDS was never explicitly designed for this regime.